Heat kernel estimates on manifolds with ends with mixed boundary condition

 \subsection{Behavior of Green Functions}

-The proof of the theorem relies heavily on the behavior of the Green function $G$ of $\Omega,$ which exists since $\partial \Omega$ is large enough as soon as it is non-empty, by assumption (Appendix \ref{parabolic}).
-The behavior of $G$ is closely related to the behavior of the Green functions for the ends $U_i, \ G_{U_i}, 1 \leq i\leq k,$ which exist since all ends $U_i$ are non-parabolic as $\inner U_i \not = \emptyset.$ In turn, what we can say about the behavior of $G_{U_i}$ relies on the strong hypotheses we require of the ends, as well as whether the underlying manifolds $M_i$ are parabolic or non-parabolic.
+The proof of the theorem relies heavily on the behavior of the Green function $G$ of $\Omega,$ which exists since $\partial \Omega \not = \emptyset$ (see Appendix \ref{parabolic}).
+The behavior of $G$ is closely related to the behavior of the Green functions for the ends $U_i, \ G_{U_i},\ 1 \leq i\leq k,$ which exist since all ends $U_i$ are non-parabolic as $\inner U_i \not = \emptyset.$ In turn, what we can say about the behavior of $G_{U_i}$ relies on the strong hypotheses we require of the ends, as well as whether the underlying manifolds $M_i$ are parabolic or non-parabolic.

 \begin{defin} We say that a continuous function $f$ on $\Omega$ tends to zero at infinity in an end $U_i$ if, for all $\varepsilon >0,$ there exists a compact set $K_\varepsilon \subset M$ such that $|f(x)| \leq \varepsilon$ for all points $x \in U_i \setminus K_\varepsilon.$